deadlyvipers/dojo_rules/introduction.md

-This is my Introduction
+*This is my Introduction

-My favorite Code School path is Ruby
+*My favorite Code School path is Ruby

+*JavaScript
+*CSS
+*HTML